It’s Father’s Day – and always a bit sad for me…

 Every so often I think how I might be a different person if only he’d been around a “little longer” to guide, instruct, and most importantly “love” me.
 I’ve had enough “therapy” to know that the loss affected me profoundly.
 Issues of abandonment, fear of trust, etc… were ignited with his illness and ultimate demise.
 Time has passed and I hope I’ve transcended the negative issues of loss.

 I remember – because I choose to remember.
-I’ll always you daddy…
+I’ll always :heart: you daddy…